tomarra/laptopsetup/README.md

    * Need to get this from the Apple Developer portal instead of the App Store.
 Just gives more flexibility to when and how to update it.
    * Make sure to run it to install the CLI tools as well `xcode-select --install`
 1. Install [Homebrew](https://brew.sh)
+   * If doing this from an Apple Silicon machine you may need to prepend the install command with `arch -x86_64` to force it to install the Intel versions until homebrew has full Apple Silicon support.
 1. Clone this repo
 1. Run `brew bundle install`